antz22/ultimate-guide-to-flutter/README.md

 ### Installation

 The installation process can be a bit tricky for some users depending on the OS, but it isn't too bad.
-Follow these resources to install Flutter and the necessary tools depending on your OS (in addition to Flutter, you will also need an emulator / virtual phone in order to test your apps).
+Follow these resources to install Flutter and the necessary tools for your OS (in addition to Flutter, you will also need an emulator / virtual phone in order to test your apps).

 Windows
 - [Flutter Docs - Windows Install](https://flutter.dev/docs/get-started/install/windows)